sieverssj/open-engineering-interview-process/README.md

 3. ** Phone and/or Interview Take-home Exercise **

-    - **Phone Interview:** The 30-minute phone interview with a member of the team covers skills related to the specific role.
-Provides techincal expectations and how we work as a engineering team.
+    - **Phone Interview:** The 30-minute phone interview with a member of the team covers skills related to the specific role, provides techincal expectations and how we work as a engineering team.
 We give the candidate a chance to ask a team member questions.

     - **Take-home Exercise:** The take-home exercise typically takes 2-6 hours to complete and allows the hiring manager or a memeber of the team to review a candidate’s skills before proceeding to the next step of the hiring process.
-The take-home exercise.

 4. **In-person Interviews:** The next step in the interview process is an onsite interview.
 The onsite interview team consists of people that would be on the candidate's direct team and people on cross-functional teams too.
 The recruiter will share an overview of who the candidate will be meeting with.
 The interview itself will including additional techinical probing and discussing the take-home exercise, with a break in the middle for lunch with a member of the team.
 Each session runs an hour long, including lunch, which is a time for candidates to take a break, relax, and get a feel for our culture at Avero.